FMIA Week 3: A Sunday of Surprises? Nah, A Vet Says, ‘This Is The Normal’

-This is the kind of weekend it’s been in the NFL: You enter it thinking you’ve got a decent handle on the league after a couple of weeks.
+This is the kind of weekend it was in the NFL: You enter thinking you’ve got a decent handle on the league after a couple of weeks.
 Lost Lions, rising Vikes, dead-and-buried Bills, class-of-the-AFC Jags, hapless Cards, unstoppable Chiefs and Rams, feeble Giants and ‘Hawks, re-throned Wentz … Browns still stink but there’s a dash of hope, Pats getting well, who knows what to make of the Dolphins, etc.

 By midnight Sunday, you’re spitting out pieces of your broken luck.
 By midnight Sunday, you’re actually wondering, What team do I have more faith in to play a complete game right now—Cleveland or New England?
 In Week 4, I mean.
 Not in January.